What is DCMP?

 - access thousands of educational videos that are captioned and described, including training for parents, teachers and interpreters.

-- check out videos on DVD (with free return postage), or watch instantly on PC, Roku, tablets and smartphones. iOS users can download our free app from iTunes.
+- check out videos on DVD (with free return postage), or watch instantly on PC, Roku, Apple TV, tablets and smartphones. iOS users can download our free app from iTunes.

 - create Student Accounts to promote independent learning, with control over which videos students have access to.